#Skills4Climate

 Challenge

-The addition of the shortage of professionals to the need for increased skills and qualifications of these professionals, makes this a true challenge that our sector cannot address on its own.
-The employment and education policy requirements call for swift and coordinated EU and national action.
+The need to up-skill and the shortage of professionals bring about tremendous opportunities.
+However, our sector cannot address them on its own.
+The employment and education policy requirements call for swift and coordinated EU and national actions.

 In Practice: